symfony/symfony-docs/reference/constraints/IdenticalTo.rst

 **type**: ``string`` **default**: ``This value should be identical to {{ compared_value_type }} {{ compared_value }}``

-This is the message that will be shown if the value is not equal.
+This is the message that will be shown if the value is not identical.